playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 - `git commit -m "Enforced verification"`
 - `git push heroku master`

-And watch as our app gets deployed
+And watch as our app gets deployed:

 ![The app being deployed during the `git push`](./heroku_initial_deploy.png)

-After this, we can go back to the Slack app dashboard and change the Event Subscription URL
+After this, we can go back to the Slack app dashboard and change the Event Subscription URL.

 ![The event subscription being updated to "points-r-us.herokuapp.com"](./slack_verify_heroku.png)